Popular:

 A word to the wise: people don’t give away their email addresses for free these days.
 You’re likely to have to encourage them to hand them over in exchange for some free offer or piece of content that is of use to them, like a travel guide or advice about something that’s hard to get information about.
 This is a whole area of marketing into itself, so get some specialist advice, and once you have those addresses, treat them like gold.

-How to Start a Travel Blog - Make a Blog Calendar
+Starting a Travel Blog: Make a Blog Calendar

 If you’re serious about the blog, especially if you view it as an income source, you’ll need to be focussed and consistent.
 You’ll also need to make sure that as many people as possible are reading your blog and one of the best ways to ensure this is to create a blogging strategy.